CiscoDevNet/iPSK-Manager/README.md

-# DO NOT USE
-# DEVELOPMENT VERSION FOR SAML IMPLEMENTATION AND MAY NOT WORK AT ALL
+# DEVELOPMENT VERSION FOR SAML IMPLEMENTATION.
+MAY NOT WORK.

 # Identity PSK Manager for Cisco ISE